Today • Islamic Date -

 Can Our Parents Receive Our Zakat?

 Like parents are not allowed to donate their Zakat to their children, the same applies in this case.
-As children enter adulthood, they are obligated to support their parents in returnfor the care that they received in their childhood.
+As children enter adulthood, they are obligated to support their parents in return for the care that they received in their childhood.

-Can Brothers Or Sisters Receive Our Zakat?
+Can Brothers or Sisters Receive Our Zakat?

 There is no set rule that siblings must care for one another, meaning Zakat can be donated to any qualifying sisters or brothers.